Curity OAuth for Single Page Applications best practices

 • Storage mechanisms are unsafe

-It is not possible to store something in the browser safely over a long time without using a back end to secure it.
+It is not possible to store something in the browser safely over a long time without using a backend to secure it.
 Any browser-based storage mechanism is susceptible to attacks.

 Backend for Frontend (BFF)

-The backend component can then be configured as a confidential OAuth client and used to keep tokens away from the browser.
+The backend component can be configured as a confidential OAuth client and used to keep tokens away from the browser.
 It can either be stateful and keep tokens in custom storage, or stateless and store the tokens in encrypted HTTP-only, same-site cookies.
 Whichever variant is chosen, the backend component creates a session for the SPA, using HTTP-only, secure, same-site cookies, thus enabling a high level of security.

 Such cookies cannot be read by scripts and are limited to the domain of the SPA.
 When combined with strict Content Security Policy headers, such architecture can provide a robust protection against stealing tokens.
 It should be noted, though, that introducing a cookie-based session for the SPA means that it can be vulnerable to Cross-Site Request Forgery attacks (CSRF), and appropriate protections must be put in place.